twitocode/Tantalum/content/Books/Leviathan Wakes.md

-p.525-526 - **miller realized julie is the voice of Eros and wants to go earth** p.532 - **julie thinks shes in the razorback and wants to go home to earth** p.533 - miller is willing to sacrifuice, naomi trusts miller - *change of character* p.535-536 - holden convinces  fred to delay missles - *holden and miller change of heart*
+p.525-526 - **miller realized julie is the voice of Eros and wants to go earth** p.532 - **julie thinks shes in the razorback and wants to go home to earth** p.533 - miller is willing to sacrifuice, naomi trusts miller - *change of character* p.535-536 - holden convinces  fred to delay missles - *holden and miller change of heartikk* p.539 - **the new versus the old miller**